Cluster headache: Other symptoms

 The typical symptoms of cluster headache include grouped occurrence and recurrence (cluster) of headache attack, severe unilateral orbital, supraorbital and/or temporal pain.
 If left untreated, attack frequency may range from one attack every two days to eight attacks per day.
 Cluster headache attack is accompanied by at least one of the following autonomic symptoms: drooping eyelid, pupil constriction, redness of the conjunctiva, tearing, runny nose and less commonly, facial blushing, swelling, or sweating, typically appearing on the same side of the head as the pain.
-Similar to a migraine, sensitivity to light (photophobia) or noise (phonophobia) may occur during a CH.
+Similar to a migraine, sensitivity to light (photophobia) or noise (hyperacusis) may occur during a cluster headache.
 Nausea is a rare symptom although it has been reported.

 Restlessness (for example, pacing or rocking back and forth) may occur.
 Secondary effects may include the inability to organize thoughts and plans, physical exhaustion, confusion, agitation, aggressiveness, depression, and anxiety.

-People with CH may dread facing another headache and adjust their physical or social activities around a possible future occurrence.
+People with cluster headaches may dread facing another headache and adjust their physical or social activities around a possible future occurrence.
 Likewise they may seek assistance to accomplish what would otherwise be normal tasks.
 They may hesitate to make plans because of the regularity, or conversely, the unpredictability of the pain schedule.
 These factors can lead to generalized anxiety disorders, panic disorder, serious depressive disorders, social withdrawal and isolation.

 Cluster headaches have been recently associated with obstructive sleep apnea comorbidity.